Rigidity of the Torelli subgroup in $Out(F_N)$: Strong rigidity of an -graph

 \begin{proof} Local finiteness is clear (in the complement of a filling sphere system there are only finitely many isotopy classes of spheres).
 Connectivity easily follows from the fact that Nielsen transformations together with the stabilizer of an $N$-petal rose generate $\Out(F_N)$, as was observed in \cite[p.~395]{BV} (if two roses are Nielsen adjacent in the language of \cite{BV}, then they are adjacent in $K$). \end{proof}

 Let $f$ be an injective graph map of $\ens$.
 Assume that either $N\ge 4$, or else that $f$ extends to a graph map of $\ns$.
-It follows from Proposition~\ref{p:roses_sent_to_roses} that every injective graph map $f$ induces an injective graph map $f_K$ of the graph $K$.
+It follows from Proposition~\ref{p:roses_sent_to_roses} that $f$ induces an injective graph map $f_K$ of the graph $K$.

 \begin{lemma} Let $N\ge 3$, and let $f$ be an injective graph map of $\ens$.
 Assume that either $N\ge 4$, or else that $f$ extends to a graph map of $\ns$.

 Then $f_K$ is surjective. \end{lemma}

 \begin{proof} As all links of vertices of $K$ are isomorphic to one another and finite, local injectivity of $f_K$ implies local surjectivity of $f_K$.
 Connectivity of $K$ then implies surjectivity of $f_K$. \end{proof}